cashubtc/nuts/XX.md

 enabling Charlie to verify everything.
 He can verify without communicating with the mint.

  - the channel parameters
- - the funding token, including the DLEQ proofs (NUT-12)
+ - the funding token, including the DLEQ proofs for V1 and V2 (NUT-12)

+Verification without contacting the mint assumes Charlie already has trusted mint and keyset metadata sufficient for these checks.
+Under the planned V3 extension, this includes the mint's advertised `active_until` for the funding keyset.

 Charlie can then verify that the parameters are acceptable to him, by checking:

  - that the expiry time is reasonably far in the future
  - that the mint is a mint that he trusts, and the keyset is active for the correct `unit`
+ - under the planned V3 extension, that the mint's advertised `active_until` for the keyset is later than `expiry_timestamp` (see [Keyset versions](#keyset-versions))
  - that the channel_id is computed correctly based on the parameters and the _channel secret_
- - the DLEQ proofs in the funding token are correct
+ - for V1 and V2, that the DLEQ proofs in the funding token are correct
  - the secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on
  - the blinded pubkeys in the funding token are correctly derived:
    - `data` field matches Alice's blinded pubkey